If you design, make, supply, import, sell or install internal window blinds the new standards apply to you

 These standards can be purchased from BSI – visit the BSI shop.

 You can see the EU Decision which mandated the changes to these standards here.

 The standards are applicable to all homes, all public buildings and any other premises where babies and young children aged 0 – 42 months are likely to have access or be present.

 Your suppliers should be providing you with products, components and advice to ensure compliance.

 The BBSA has developed extensive guidance for its members on the new child safety requirements.
 This has been prepared with reference to child safety experts, standards experts, the BBSA’s solicitors and Trading Standards.
-Find out more about membership and joining the Make it Safe campaign email [email protected].
+To find out more about membership and joining the Make it Safe campaign email [email protected].